 Large scale deployment of clouds to support scientific research

-I'm responsible for the group at CERN, the European Laboratory for particle physics, which manages the compute infrastructure for 13,000 physicists around the world to support fundamental research.
+Tim is responsible for the group at CERN, the European Laboratory for particle physics, which manages the compute infrastructure for 13,000 physicists around the world to support fundamental research.
 He previously worked as a Unix kernel developer at IBM along with managing large scale Unix production deployments and services for Deutsche Bank in Europe.

-One of my team's responsibilities is running the CERN OpenStack cloud which has been in production since July 2013 and is currently around 27,000 cores.
-This cloud provides processing power for the physicists working on the Large Hadron Collider and other experiments which produce around 60PB a year.
+His team is running the CERN OpenStack cloud which has been in production since July 2013 and is currently around 190,000 cores.
+This cloud provides processing power to analyse the data from the Large Hadron Collider and other experiments which produce around 60PB a year.
 The practical experiences are shared on the blog at http://openstack-in-production.blogspot.fr/

-I'm involved in the following OpenStack projects: Nova,Glance,Keystone,Horizon,Cinder,Ceilometer,Openstack-manuals
+I'm involved in the following OpenStack projects: Nova,Glance,Keystone,Horizon,Quantum,Cinder,Ceilometer,Heat,Ironic,Openstack-manuals

-During the past 4 years, I have been a member of the OpenStack management board since the foundation was launched and am also a member of the user and elections committees.
+During the past 4 years, I have been serving as a community elected member of the OpenStack management board and as a member of the user committee until September 2015.